PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``DEMAND_SECTION``
    ``LINEHAUL_SECTION``
-      Array of demands, one for each location.
+      Array of demands, one for each depot and client.
       This is the delivery amount from the depot to the client.

    ``DEPOT_SECTION``
-      Array of location indices that are depots.
+      Array of depot indices.
-      These location indices should be the contiguous lower indices, starting from 1.
+      These indices should be the contiguous lower indices, starting from 1.

    ``EDGE_WEIGHT_SECTION``
       When provided, this section explicitly describes the distance and duration matrices.